rawfeed/rawfeed.github.io/_pages/about.md

 We believe that design and code should be simple enough to disappear—and let the content shine.

-## Contribute

-Contributions are welcome!
-If you want to suggest improvements, report bugs, or submit new themes, please open an **issue** or **pull request** on the project.

 ---

 **rawfeed** — *A raw source of minimal web themes.*